Mária Széchy

-Her main dispute was with her sisters and their husbands over Murány Castle, which they inherited together.
-With the help of her third husband, Ferenc Wesselényi, she secured the castle for herself.
-She married Wesselényi after assisting him in taking Murány for the Habsburg party, imprisoning the guards herself, then letting him into the castle at night.
-As his wife, she became one of the most powerful women in Hungary, often representing her husband through letters or in person.
+Her main dispute was with her sisters and their husbands over Murány Castle, which they had inherited together.
+With the help of her third husband Ferenc Wesselényi, she secured the castle for herself.
+Széchy and Wesselényi took Murány for the Habsburg party: Széchy imprisoned the guards and let Wesselény's force in at night.
+As his wife, she became one of the most powerful women in Hungary, often representing her husband through letters or in person at the royal court and towards other nobles.

-She was involved in the magnate conspiracy headed by Wesselényi, but she lost her leading position after her husband's death.
-She continued to provide the conspirators with her network, but she betrayed their plans to the imperial court in 1668.
-She was arrested in 1670 and imprisoned in Murány, followed by Pozsony and finally Vienna, and her estate was confiscated.
+In the late 1660s, Széchy became involved in the anti-Habsburg magnate conspiracy headed by Wesselényi, but lost her leading position after her husband's 1667 death.
+She continued to aid the conspirators, but in 1668, she betrayed their plans to the imperial court.
+She was arrested in 1670 and imprisoned first in Murány, then in Pozsony and finally Vienna, while her estate was confiscated.
 She was only released in 1676; she spent the last two years of her life in Kőszeg.

 A poem by István Gyöngyösi made her famous as the Venus of Murány (the murányi Venus).
 Her life became a matter of renewed interest in the 1840s, an age of Hungarian nationalism.

 Ancestry and childhood

-Mária Széchy was born between 1609 and 1612, probably around 1610, in Vámosbalog (today Veľký Blh, Slovakia) to György Széchy of Rimaszécs (died 1625) and his wife, Mária Drugeth of Homonna (or Homonnay, d.
+The Széchys descended from the Balog lineage and were first noted as a noble family in the 13^{th} century, going on to gather extensive lands in Transdanubia, Gömör County, and Upper Hungary.
+Members of the family filled various high political positions, such as palatine, judge royal, bans, and főispáns.
+Mária Széchy was born between 1609 and 1612, probably around 1610, in Vámosbalog (today Veľký Blh, Slovakia) to György Széchy of Rimaszécs (born probably around 1579, died 1625) and his wife, Mária Homonnay (or “Drugeth” of Homonna, born probably around 1589, d.
 1643).
-Her paternal grandfather, Tamás Széchy, had been the főispán of Gömör county, while her maternal grandfather, György Drugeth, had served as judge royal.
-Her maternal grandmother, Countess Katalin Nádasdy (b.
-1594), was the daughter of Ferenc Nádasdy and Elizabeth Báthory.
+György Széchy was the eldest son of Tamás III Széchy (born in the mid-16^{th} century, d.
+1618) and his first wife Borbála Perényi.
+At least from the time of Tamás III, the Széchy family were Lutherans.
+Mária Homonnay was the daughter of György II Homonnay, főispán of Ugocsa County and Fruzsina Dóczy, both dead by the time of their daughter's marriage.
+Her brother, György III Homonnay, would go on to become judge royal.

-Mária Széchy's biographer, Ignác Acsády, characterises her father as a typical military man of the age, ‘bold’ and ‘resilient’ but also ‘selfish’ and ‘cruel’.
-An ambitious man, he had few moral scruples in enriching himself, and he positioned himself successfully in an unstable period.
-His marriage to Mária Drugeth, a rich heiress, was part of his successful navigation.
-The marriage seems to have been happy and resulted in the birth of four sons (János, Péter, Sámuel, and György) and five daughters (Mária, Magdolna, d.
-1621; Borbála, d.
-1637; Kata, d.
+Mária Széchy's biographer, Ignác Acsády, characterises her father as a typical military man of the age: “bold” and “resilient” but also “selfish” and “cruel”.
+Thus, he succeeded in positioning himself well in an unstable period.
+His marriage to the rich Mária Homonnay was part of his successful navigation of the complex political situation.
+The marriage seems to have been happy and resulted in the birth of four sons (János, Péter, Sámuel, and György) and five daughters (Mária, Borbála, d.
+1637; Magdolna, d.
+1621; Kata, d.
 1664; and Éva, d.
 1665).
-All sons died in childhood, which would have a great impact on Széchy's life.
+All sons died and a daughter died in childhood, leaving four daughters: Mária herself, Borbála, Kata, and Éva.
 In 1617, György Széchy inherited Murány Castle (today in Muráň, Slovakia), an isolated and strategically unimportant stronghold.